-As water temperatures begin to rise through the spring and into the summer months, aquatic plants will begin to grow.
-Aquatic plants are beneficial to your ponds inhabitants, though too much growth can be an issue and some non-native aquatic plants can become a serious headache if they find their way into your pond.
+As water temperatures begin to rise throughout the spring and into the summer, aquatic plants will begin to grow.
+Aquatic plants are very beneficial to your pond’s inhabitants.
+However, too much growth can be an issue and some non-native plants can become a serious headache if they find their way into your pond.
 Understanding the types of plants growing in your pond can be helpful in deciding if and how to manage them.
-Let’s take a look at the three main categories of aquatic plants: submerged, erect, and free floating.
+Let’s look at the three main categories of aquatic plants: submerged, emergent, and free floating.

-Aquatic vegetation is an important part of your pond that can add aesthetic value and help maintain your ponds ecosystem, though management may be necessary.
-Overgrowth of native species or the presence of non-native species can reduce fish habitat, lead to anoxic conditions, and limit boat and foot access.
+Overall, aquatic vegetation is an important part of you pond that can add aesthetic value and help maintain your pond’s ecosystem.
+Although, management may be necessary.
+Overgrowth of native species or the presence of non-natives can reduce fish habitat, lead to anoxic conditions, and limit pond accessibility.

 Please email us or call 715-262-4488 if you have any questions.